Drying oil: Comparison to waxes and resins

-Non-"drying" waxes, such as hard-film carnauba or paste wax, and resins, such as dammar, copal, and shellac, consist of long, spaghetti-like strands of hydrocarbon molecules, which interlace and compact but do not form covalent bonds in the manner of drying oils.
-Thus, waxes and resins are re-dissoluble whereas a cured oil varnish or paint is not.
+Non-"drying" waxes, such as hard-film carnauba or paste wax, and resins, such as dammar, copal, and shellac, consist of long, spaghetti-like strands of hydrocarbon molecules, which interlace and compact but do not interconnect (crosslink) in the manner of drying oils.
+Thus, waxes and resins remain soluble in their original solvent whereas a cured oil paint or varnish does not.
+A dissolved wax or resin is recovered unchanged after the evaporation of its solvent, but liquids that can dissolve cured drying oils, such as some paint removers do so by chemically changing them.

+Applications

+The ability of drying oils to form strong but flexible films is very useful in oil paints like Rogan Painting and varnishes.
+In former times, walnut oil, rich in linoleic acid, was used by painters.
+Nowadays, linseed oil is used instead.

 Safety

 Rags, cloth, and paper saturated with drying oils may combust spontaneously (ignite) due to heat released during the curing process.
 This hazard is greater when oil-soaked materials are folded, bunched, or piled together, which allows heat to accumulate and accelerate the reaction.
-Precautions include: wetting rags with water and spreading them away from direct sunlight; closing them off completely in water inside air-tight metal containers designed for such applications; or storing them immersed in solvents in suitable closed containers.
-Linseed oil-soaked rags were the cause of the large fire in the One Meridian Plaza 38-story office building resulting in severe structural damage, after which a decision was made to demolish the building.
+Precautions include: wetting rags with water and spreading them away from direct sunlight; keeping them in air-tight fireproof metal containers; immersing them in water inside air-tight metal containers designed for such applications; or storing them immersed in solvents in suitable closed containers.

-Although spontaneous combustion has been said to occur with rags soaked in paint thinners, this is not true unless a drying oil is used as a thinner.
-However, classical paint thinners do not include drying oils.
-The danger is due to rags soaked in oil-based paints, as it is due to the drying oils in the paints (or varnishes), not thinners per se unless they have been mixed with drying oils such as linseed.
+Leaving linseed-oil-soaked rags in a pile after refinishing woodwork was the cause of a 1991 fire in Philadelphia's One Meridian Plaza, a 38-story office building, which resulted in severe structural damage, and eventually the demolition of the building.